-619 Financial loss

-This not only includes money lost as a direct result of the incident, but also includes the cost of recovery, as an example the cost of contracting IT security services or investing in new security systems following an incident (Q2 2022: 389).
+586 Financial loss 15 Reputational loss This not only includes money lost as a direct result of the incident, but also includes the cost of recovery, as an example the cost of contracting IT security services or investing in new security systems following an incident (Q4 2022: 469).
+Damage to the reputation of an individual or organisation as a result of the incident (Q4 2022: 29).